Jirka-Mayer/BachelorThesis/thesis-text.md

 Pages 9 and 11 ended up last, because they are only present for writer 49, who ended up as the worst writer.
 Page 3 is very interesting.
 It is the only page, that can be fully encoded using Mashcima encoding and all the smybols it contains can be engraved using the Mashcima engraving system.
 It is, however, also the simplest page in that it does not contain any complicated expressions and contains only few slurs.
 This is supported by the fact that page 5 ended up also very well and the page 5 is very comparable in its layout and complexity to the page 3.

+### Language model

+TODO: this

+The language model might help us, but only in very specific ambiguous circumstances.
+Our model still makes a lot of mistakes for a language model to be helpful.

+I wanted to note here, that when I was annotating the evaluation dataset, I already had a model trained (from experiment 3) and used it to speed up the annotation process.
+I noticed, that the model didn't make mistakes in places I would expect it to do.
+Specifically, when there is a key signature with bass cleff and one sharp, this sharp has always the pitch `2`.
+The model correctly classified the pitch even though the sharp symbol was written incorrectly by the writer.
+It seems that the network indeed learned this feature from the real-world incipits from the PrIMuS dataset.

+    find image of that place with comparison of individual experiment predictions (01 correct (hopefully), 02 wrong (hopefully), 03 correct)

 ## Comparison to other work